Best travel eSIM for Peru in 2026

 Travel eSIM plans for Peru, by brand

 The full grid of every brand and plan offered for Peru, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
-Every cell sits in a pending state until that check is done.
+Every cell is sourced where the brand publishes it.

 | Brand | Plan | Data | Validity | Price (USD) | Network | Hotspot | KYC | Top-up | Source |